Tibetan Shoton Festival

 2. Eating Yogurt

-After the solemn unveiling ceremony, the rest part of the Shoton Festival is full of entertainment.
+After the solemn unveiling ceremony, the rest of the Shoton Festival is full of entertainment.
 Tibetan families will have a picnic in Norbulingka, which was a royal park for Dalai Lamas but is now open to the public.
 The dressed-up Tibetan people come to the park early in the morning, set up colorful tents, put the mats on the ground, and prepare food and beverages in advance.
 They celebrate the festival by singing, dancing, and eating the symbolic food of Yogurt, and drinking butter Tea, or Qingke Liquor.
 They also invite friends to share their happiness.
 The harmonious atmosphere covers every corner of the park.

 Another vital activity for the Shoton Festival is watching the traditional Tibetan Opera.
 From the second day on, there are Tibetan Opera performances that start at 11 a.m. and end up till dark.
 The troupes usually perform at Norbulingka and another park named “Long Wang Tan” (the pond of the dragon king) near the Potala Palace.
-The original Tibetan opera typically lasts for several days while the performances for Shoton Festival have to be concentrated into a short one due to the limited time.
+The original Tibetan opera typically lasts for several days, while the performances for the Shoton Festival have to be concentrated into a short one due to the limited time.
 But it will not affect the passion of either the performers or the audiences.
 During this time, the Tibetan opera troupes from Qinghai, Sichuan, Gansu and Yunnan provinces will come to Lhasa for competition.
-On the other hand, it’s also an opportunity for them to exchange skills; therefore, get improvements.
+On the other hand, it’s also an opportunity for them to exchange skills and, therefore, get improvements.